-Murals, or embellishments or banners that are proposed within state rights of way must be requested by a local government entity sponsor as a Special Encroachment Permit.
-The sponsor must sign a Maintenance Agreement to perpetually maintain regular upkeep of the mural, embellishment, or banner and prevent the mural from falling into disrepair or structural unsoundness.
-The Maintenance Agreement will require the applicant to make provisions for removal of murals, embellishments, or banners if they are not maintained.
-The agreement will also convey unlimited rights to the Department for modification or removal of the mural, embellishment, or banner.
+Non-vegetative enhancement features that are proposed within state rights of way must be requested by a local government entity sponsor as a Special Encroachment Permit.
+The sponsor must sign a Maintenance Agreement to maintain regular upkeep of the feature and prevent it from falling into disrepair or structural unsoundness.
+The Maintenance Agreement will require the applicant to make provisions for removal of non-vegetative enhancement features if they are not maintained.
+The agreement will also convey unlimited rights to the Department for modification or removal of feature.